Seeking Consensus on Subspaces in Federated Principal Component Analysis: Conclusions

 \section{Conclusions}

-Computing dominant SVD of large-scale matrices in distributed or parallel environments requires a balance of at least two goals: reducing communication overhead and achieving high efficiency in both time and space.
-In many modern applications, preserving data privacy is a third goal with an even higher priority.
-Towards achieving these three goals, we propose a novel projection splitting model and construct a distributed ADMM algorithm, called DAPS, that seeks consensus among subspaces rather than basis matrices.
-The projection splitting strategy also simplifies the subproblems in DAPS, giving rise to standard symmetric eigenvalue problems for which well-studied iterative algorithms and solvers exist.
-DAPS can maintain data privacy and is equipped with two key features: (i) multipliers are represented by a closed-form, low-rank formula; and (ii) solution accuracies for subproblems are appropriately controlled at fairly low levels.
-Together, these features make DAPS not only secure but also highly efficient.
+In addition to the traditional performance criteria of time and space efficiency, algorithms for computing PCA on large-scale data sets in federated environments need to consider reducing communication overhead and, in many modern applications, preserving data privacy.
+Towards achieving these goals, we propose a new model and an ADMM-like algorithmic framework, called FAPS, that seeks consensus on a subspace rather than on a matrix variable.

+This FAPS framework generates local subproblems that are standard symmetric eigenvalue problems to which well-developed solvers readily apply.
+From the viewpoint of the global variable, FAPS can be interpreted as an enhanced version of the federated SSI that can reduce the communication costs and safeguard local data privacy.
+In addition, FAPS is equipped with two key algorithmic features: (i) multipliers are represented by a closed-form, low-rank formula; and (ii) solution accuracies for subproblems are appropriately controlled at low levels.

-Most existing works on analyzing the convergence of ADMM-based approaches for solving nonconvex optimization problems impose assumptions on iterates or multipliers.
-In our specific case for DAPS which solves a nonconvex optimization model, we are able to derive global convergence and worst-case complexity results under rather mild assumptions on algorithm parameters only.
+Most existing theoretical works on convergence of ADMM algorithms for solving non-convex optimization problems impose restrictive assumptions on iterates or multipliers.
+In our specific case for FAPS to solves a non-convex optimization model with coupled nonlinear constraints, we have derive global convergence and worst-case complexity results only under mild conditions on the choices of algorithm parameters.

-We have implemented DAPS, along with two competing algorithms, in C++ with Message Passing Interface (MPI).
-Comprehensive numerical comparisons are carried out on a high-performance computing cluster with test results strongly in favor of DAPS.
-In particular, DAPS decisively dominates another recently proposed ADMM-type algorithm D-PCA.
-It also clearly outperforms a parallelized version of the state-of-the-art algorithm SLRPGN that lacks the ability to preserve data privacy.
-Most notably, the number of iterations required by DAPS is significantly fewer than that required by others up to one or two orders of magnitudes.
-This fast empirical convergence rate is made possible by the projection splitting strategy, representing the greatest advantage of DAPS.
+We have conducted comprehensive numerical experiments to compare FAPS with two competing algorithms for Federated PCA.
+The test results are strongly in favor of FAPS.
+Most notably, the number of iterations required by FAPS is significantly fewer than that required by others up to one or two orders of magnitudes.
+We believe that this fast empirical convergence rate is made possible by our subspace-splitting idea, producing greatly relaxed feasibility restrictions relative to the classic variable-splitting strategy.